autowarefoundation/autoware.universe/planning/sampling_based_planner/path_sampler/README.md

 ## Purpose

-This package implements a node that uses sampling based planning to generate a drivable trajectry.
+This package implements a node that uses sampling based planning to generate a drivable trajectory.

 ## Feature